cuff-links/mongo/Replication-Internals.md

 2. The config versions do not match.
 3. The replica set name does not match.
 4. The last committed OpTime that comes in the vote request is older than the voter's last applied OpTime.
-5. If it's not a dry-run election and the voter has already voted in this term
+5. If it's not a dry-run election and the voter has already voted in this term.
 6. If the voter is an arbiter and it can see a healthy primary of greater or equal priority.
 This is to prevent primary flapping when there are two nodes that can't talk to each other and an arbiter that can talk to both.

 Whenever a node votes for itself, or another node, it records that "LastVote" information durably to the `local.replset.election` collection.
 This information is read into memory at startup and used in future elections.
 This ensures that even if a node restarts, it does not vote for two nodes in the same term.